 To get your second login factor a different way or have it sent to a different device:

 - go to mysignins.microsoft.com/security-info

 - under default sign-in method click or tap change

 - change your preferred option in the drop-down

 If you've only ever received your code by text, but are moving to the mobile app experience, you will have to configure the Microsoft Authenticator app as part of the process.

-Leave the selection in the drop-down menu as it is / don't change it if you're just adding details, rather than changing your MFA setup entirely.
+Leave the default sign-in method as it is / don't change it if you're just adding details, rather than changing your MFA setup entirely.

 Add an alternative authentication number (make sure it's different to your authentication phone number), that way if your primary authentication device is lost or stolen, you can still get into your account.

 Add details for another verification option to ensure you can use the sign-in another way feature on the login page, should you ever need to.

 View the Microsoft help guides for more information on how to manage your settings.